Brunovsky/kickstart/problems/kickstart-2018/A-even-digits/README.md

 # kickstart-2018 - A-even-digits

+Unfinished

-Unfinished, wrong (but close) logic on digit 9
+Wrong (but close) logic on digit 9
 (going upwards with 9 is better when the tail is very large).